DiskView Visualizer Basics

 Visualization Modes

-The visualization modes can be selected from among Pie chart mode and Bar chart mode using the Pie and
+The visualization modes can be selected from among Pie chart mode and Bar chart mode using the Pie and Bar chart toggle buttons, or the Drop-down list for selecting chart type from the Visualizer's toolbar.

 Pie-chart Visualization Mode